UAlbanyArchives/spe_website/advancing_digital_repositories.md

 #### Is the goal of this project to recommend a single statewide repository platform?

 No. The goal is to develop a shared understanding of repository functions, responsibilities, and opportunities for coordination.
-The Conversation is intended to inform future decision-making, not to select or endorse a particular platform, vendor, or governance model.
+Advancing Digital Repositories is intended to inform future decision-making, not to select or endorse a particular platform, vendor, or governance model.

 #### Is this an open conference or workshop?